the-red-feather/thesis/assessments/P2/P2-prototype.md

 4- MOTIVATION
 ===============================================================================

-> [JF]: This needs 'professionalization'
+## 4.1 'higher level' questions.

+The research questions chosen for this research are part of a set of larger questions.
+While the research will not completely answer the following questions, I believe the questions are nonetheless important to adress.

+> What should the field of geomatics do with WebAssembly?
+> - Why should the field of geomatics be interested?
+>   <!-- A: Yes  -->
+> - Can we technically use it for geomatics?
+>   <!-- A: Probably  -->
+> - Can we practically use if for geomatics?
+>   <!-- A: Unsure -->

+This also further explains the need for the vpl application within this research.
+I believe it necessary to develop an application whom's existence serves as a starting point for answering the more complicated "why should we", and "practical" sub-questions.

+<br><br><br>

-## 4.1 Additional problems the software tries to solve, and features it tries to present:
+## 4.2 Additional problems the software tries to solve, and features it tries to present:

+I would like to state an additional range of

 ### - Real-time geodata processing

 - A number of use-cases exist with a growing need for real-time geodata processing.
 (SOURCE: INCIDENT MAPPER)

+- Moving tools like CGAL closer to the final product (Web Application) can create more dynamic applications.

 ### - Improved Geoprocessing Ergonomics

 - Insightful debugging: Client-side geoprocessing together with a VPL allows direct user feedback unlike server-side geoprocessing.
 Users can be on top of the calculations, look at in betweens steps, reconfigure the procedure without recompilation, see the immediate effects of parameter changes.

-- Improved communications: Researchers will be able to share demo's and procedures with a link.
+- Improved communications: Users will be able to share demo's and procedures with a link.

 - Improved accessibility: Users will not have to install anything except a web-browser.
   This will make geoprocessing more accessible & operational to a larger audience.
 It allows more people to do more things with geodata, and reach more interesting conclusions quicker.

-### - Personal, Just In Time Geodata
+### - Just In Time / Personal Geodata

-- Instead of having large, preprocessed datasets, geodata could be processed on demand from the source client-side.
+- JIT: Instead of having large, preprocessed datasets, geodata could be processed on demand from the source client-side.
 If a user is only interested in a small area of the source dataset, this could save vast amounts of time, storage space and computational resources.

-- It also allows the end user to tailor geodata to their exact needs.
+- Personal: It also allows the end user to tailor geodata to their exact needs.